 3. Get spicy

-Winter food doesn’t have to have to be loaded with extra cheese and fat for flavour, spices are a great way to get that warming feeling without the extra calories.
+Winter food doesn’t have to be loaded with extra cheese and fat for flavour, spices are a great way to get that warming feeling without the extra calories.
 In fact, many foods associated with cold weather can make very healthy options, broth-based soups, squash and roasted vegies are all taken up a notch with a sprinkle of herbs and spices.

 4. Switch to lunchtime workouts and walks